BigJk/end_of_eden/README.md

 ### Automatic

-You can also use the ``./build.sh`` script to build all the binaries.
+You can use the ``./build.sh`` script to build all the binaries.
 The script will create a ``bin`` folder and put all the binaries and assets in there.
 If go is not installed on your system, the script will prompt to automatically fetch and run go via [pkgx](https://pkgx.dev/). pkgx is a tool to run go binaries without *installing* go on your system and will be installed automatically if needed.

 ### Manual